mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/svelte_typescript/index.md

 Best of all, JavaScript code is valid TypeScript code; TypeScript is a superset of JavaScript.
 You can rename most of your `.js` files to `.ts` files and they will just work.

 Our TypeScript code will be able to run everywhere JavaScript can run.
 How is that possible?
-TypeScript "transpiles" our code to vainilla JavaScript.
+TypeScript "transpiles" our code to vanilla JavaScript.
 That means that it parses TypeScript code and produces the equivalent vanilla JavaScript code for browsers to run.

 > **Note:** If you are curious about how TypeScript transpiles our code to JavaScript you can have a look at the [TypeScript Playground](https://www.typescriptlang.org/play/?target=1&e=4#example/hello-world).